sjp38/hackermail/README.md

     $ ./hkml init --manifest ./manifests/lore.js
     $ ./hkml read damon --fetch

-Read the content of 5th mail in the list:
+Read the content of 5th mail on the list:

-    $ ./hkml read damon --range 5
+    $ ./hkml read damon --open 5

 Send a reply to the mail: